golangci/golangci-lint/README.md

 ```
 $ golangci-lint help linters
 Enabled by default linters:
-govet: Vet examines Go source code and reports suspicious constructs, such as Printf calls whose arguments do not align with the format string [fast: false]
+govet: Vet examines Go source code and reports suspicious constructs, such as Printf calls whose arguments do not align with the format string [fast: true]
 errcheck: Errcheck is a program for checking for unchecked errors in go programs.
-These unchecked errors can be critical bugs in some cases [fast: false]
+These unchecked errors can be critical bugs in some cases [fast: true]
 staticcheck: Staticcheck is a go vet on steroids, applying a ton of static analysis checks [fast: false]
 unused: Checks Go code for unused constants, variables, functions and types [fast: false]
 gosimple: Linter for Go source code that specializes in simplifying a code [fast: false]
-structcheck: Finds an unused struct fields [fast: false]
+structcheck: Finds an unused struct fields [fast: true]
-varcheck: Finds unused global variables and constants [fast: false]
+varcheck: Finds unused global variables and constants [fast: true]
 ineffassign: Detects when assignments to existing variables are not used [fast: true]
-deadcode: Finds unused code [fast: false]
+deadcode: Finds unused code [fast: true]
-typecheck: Like the front-end of a Go compiler, parses and type-checks Go code [fast: false]
+typecheck: Like the front-end of a Go compiler, parses and type-checks Go code [fast: true]
 ```

 and the following linters are disabled by default: